-If you were asked to articulate the greatest weakness of the church in the United States, what would you say?
-Would you argue that Christians have become too captive to political platforms and secular ideologies?
+If you were asked to articulate the contemporary church’s greatest weakness, what would you say?
+Would you argue that evangelicals and mainline Christians have both become too captive to political ideologies and failed to remain faithful to the King of kings and Lord of lords?
 Perhaps you would mention the prosperity gospel or the multi-billion-dollar Christian entertainment industry rendering so many churches chronically shallow.
-Perhaps you would mention the widespread confusion, even within the church, about human identity and sexuality?
-Others have made these arguments, and I am in many ways sympathetic.
+Widespread confusion within the church about human identity and sexuality?
+Others have made those arguments, and I am in many ways sympathetic.
 However, I believe there is a deeper, more foundational problem that is too often overlooked.
-I suggest that the decline and neglect of catechetical ministry has weakened the church’s witness in profound ways.
+I suggest that the decline and neglect of catechetical ministry have weakened the church’s witness in profound ways.

 J.I.
 Packer and Gary Parrett published a book in 2010 titled, Grounded in the Gospel: Building Believers the Old Fashioned Way.2 The book was a passionate call for Christians in the 21st century to return to the ancient and time-tested work of catechesis.
-They argued that the “eclipse” of catechesis may be the “deepest root of the immaturity that is so widespread in evangelical circles.”3 With John Calvin, who surely echoes early church fathers, they believe that “the Church of God will never be preserved without catechesis.”4 I agree with Packer and Parrett, and in the pages that follow, I will commend traditional catechesis as an essential, reliable, and time tested means of handing over the christian faith.
+They argued that the “eclipse” of catechesis may be the “deepest root of the immaturity that is so widespread in evangelical circles.”3 With John Calvin, who surely echoes early church fathers, they believe that “the Church of God will never be preserved without catechesis.”4 I agree with Packer and Parrett, and in the pages that follow, I will commend traditional catechesis as an essential, reliable, and time tested form of discipleship.